API development platform Postman nabs $150 million at a $2 billion valuation

 Postman had previously raised around $58 million, the bulk of which came less than a year ago, and the company is now well-positioned to capitalize on the burgeoning API economy.

 The past few years have seen a number of notable API deals: Google acquired API management provider Apigee for $625 million back in 2016, and a year later Oracle snapped up API development startup Apiary for an undisclosed amount.
-In 2018, Salesforce procured Mulesoft for a whopping $6.5 million, while a few months back Visa shelled out $5.3 billion for Plaid, which develops APIs for financial services.
+In 2018, Salesforce procured Mulesoft for a whopping $6.5 billion, while a few months back Visa shelled out $5.3 billion for Plaid, which develops APIs for financial services.

 So what’s driving this demand?
 According to Asthana, several key shifts are pushing APIs, one of which is that companies “are moving from monolithic applications to microservices-based applications.”

 Historically, many applications have initially been built as single, tightly-woven entities, which made it more difficult to tweak or add features without causing issues for the rest of the application.
-This could lead to more downtime, and upgrading the app generally becomes more resource-intensive.
+This can lead to more downtime, and upgrading the app generally becomes more resource-intensive.
 Thus, splitting an app into smaller function-based components, or microservices, that connect together via APIs makes more sense, as it affords more agility and allows companies to maintain each component independently.

 Uber is a good example of a company that has embraced microservices over a monolithic architecture, a move that kicked off a massive rewrite back in 2015.
 Netflix has long touted its decision to switch from its own private datacenters to the public cloud as a key component of its global success, a transition that also sparked its shift to microservices.
 According to Asthana, this combination of microservices and cloud computing has made APIs indispensable for larger companies looking to build highly scalable, reliable services.
 And consumer expectations have also shifted, which is another reason APIs are flourishing.